cph-js284/Assignment12Database/README.md

                 | right(m,size(m)-1)))
                 })
 ```
 *Im using coalesce here for the Longitude merge - this will trip me up in excercise 3.
-The PERIODIC COMMIT is  merging 1000(default) rows from the csv into the db*
+The PERIODIC COMMIT is  merging 1000(default) rows from the csv into the db*<br>
+<b>NB the above cipher will take several seconds depending on your hardware</b><br>

 # Excercise 2